If you are wondering if you can reheat oatmeal, this post will teach you everything you need to know!

 Does leftover oatmeal need to be refrigerated?

 I like to cook my oatmeal with milk and sometimes even butter, so yes, I always make sure to refrigerate.
+It will stay fresher longer in the refrigerator too, even if you haven't used milk in your recipe.

 Be sure to cool the cooked thoroughly before placing it in the refrigerator.
+I cool it at room temperature before moving it to the refrigerator.

 How to reheat oatmeal- microwave method